 Basil essential oil, derived from the Ocimum basilicum plant, is commonly used to enhance the flavor of many recipes today.
 However, its uses extend far beyond the culinary world.
-Today, basil essential oil (sometimes called “sweet basil oil”) is used to heal various wounds and infections, and as a calming agent to combat inflammation, reduce adrenal fatigue, and treat nerve and muscle conditions.
+Basil essential oil (sometimes called “sweet basil oil”) has been used for centuries to treat all kinds of health concerns.

 Benefits of Basil Essential Oil

-Ocimum basilicum L. (sweet basil) belongs to the Lamiaceae plant family, which includes about 200 species of various basil botanical varieties and forms grown around the world!
+Ocimum basilicum L. (sweet basil) belongs to the Lamiaceae or mint plant family, which includes about 200 species of various basil botanical varieties and forms grown around the world.
 With a naturally sweet, warm, spicy and herbal smell, basil oil can be used in multiple ways both internally and topically.